 If you have Internet access, the airport’s website is a great place to get flight information.
 Alternatively, you can get the daily arrivals schedule easily from the chalkboard at the Sunset Bar.
 What wasn’t immediately clear to us was that the planes listed were only the major airlines.

 Throughout the day, dozens of small planes land, bridging the gaps between the jetliners’ landings.
-No matter how small the planes are, it’s exciting to watch them appear seemingly from nowhere and head straight toward where you’re standing on the beach.
+No matter how small the planes are, it’s exciting to watch them appear seemingly from nowhere and head straight toward where you’re standing.

 Watch for takeoff